HonzaMat/PyOpenocdClient/doc/installing.rst

 --------------------------------------

 .. note::
-    This approach is only recommended for advanced users.
+    This installation method is recommended for advanced users only.

 Alternatively, PyOpenocdClient can be installed directly from the source code.
 This may be useful for experiments or when making own contributions to PyOpenocdClient.